Excel Vlookup Tutorial Part 5.1 - Vlookup #N/A Error

 The ISTEXT function returns TRUE if the supplied cell contains a text value or FALSE otherwise.
 Therefore, if the two above formulas return different results, you know that the contents of cells B1 and E6 have different data types.

-Force both sets of data to have the same type.
-For example, if you want both sets of values to be stored as text, convert both sets of data to text, using Excel's Text To Columns tool:
+To solve this problem, you need to force both sets of data to have the same data type.
+For example, if you want both sets of values to be stored as text, you can convert both sets of data to text, using Excel's Text To Columns tool as follows:

 - Use the mouse to select the cells you want to convert to text (this must be done one column at a time).

-- Make sure the Delimited option is selected and click next.
+- Within the 'Text to Columns' dialog box, make sure the Delimited option is selected and click next.

 - Make sure all the delimiter options are unselected and then click next again.